samtupy/nvgt/doc/src/appendix/!To do.md

 At the moment, I directly register the c interfaces of the public domain rnd.h library we are using with Angelscript.
 This however has created some undesirable issues, for example it's not possible to select a default rng, array.random() has several overloads for each type because they don't have a base class etc. Instead, create a base random interface with whatever generaters we want inheriting from it, then allow the user to select the default generator instance that the random() function uses.

 ### test cases
 NVGT has a test runner, but it only tests a minimal subset of the engine at this time.
-Once we have more tests, we will hook the test runner up to the CI so we can instantly see if something goes wrong with engine.
+Once we have more tests, we will hook the test runner up to the CI so we can instantly see if something goes wrong with the engine.